Periods and harmonic analysis on spherical varieties: Review of spherical varieties

-Finally, we discuss the group of $\GG$-automorphisms of $\XX$, based on \cite{KnAu}: Of course, for a homogeneous spherical variety $\XX=\HH\backslash \GG$ we have $\Aut_\GG(\XX)=\mathcal N(\HH)/\HH$.\footnote{This holds, more generally, for any quasi-affine spherical variety, if $\HH$ denotes the stabilizer of a point on the open $\GG$-orbit -- cf.\ the remark after Lemma 6.6 in \emph{loc.cit.}.} As it is known \cite[5.2, Corollaire]{BP}, the quotient $\mathcal N(\HH)/\HH$ is diagonalizable.
-We will be denoting the torus $\Aut_\GG(\XX)^0$ by\footnote{ In cases like the Whittaker model, where $\XX=\HH\backslash \GG$ and we have a morphism $\Lambda:\HH\to \GGa$ whose composition with a complex character of $k$ gives rise to the line bundle under consideration, the definition of $\mathcal Z(\XX)$ should be as the connected component of the subgroup of $\mathcal N(\HH)/\HH$ which stabilizes $\Lambda$, cf.\ \S \ref{ssWhittakertype}.} $\mathcal Z(\XX)$.
-Knop defines yet another root system\footnote{We caution the reader against the notation of \cite{KnAu} with ours.
+Finally, we discuss the group of $\GG$-automorphisms of $\XX$, based on \cite{KnAu}: Of course, for any homogeneous variety $\XX=\HH\backslash \GG$ we have $\Aut_\GG(\XX)=\mathcal N(\HH)/\HH$.\footnote{This also holds for any quasi-affine spherical variety, if $\HH$ denotes the stabilizer of a point on the open $\GG$-orbit -- cf.\ the remark after Lemma 6.6 in \emph{loc.cit.}.} As it is known \cite[5.2, Corollaire]{BP}, the quotient $\mathcal N(\HH)/\HH$ is diagonalizable.
+We will be denoting the torus $\Aut_\GG(\XX)^0$ by\footnote{ In cases like the Whittaker model, where $\XX=\HH\backslash \GG$ and we have a morphism $\Lambda:\HH\to \GGa$ whose composition with a complex character of $k$ gives rise to the line bundle under consideration, the definition of $\mathcal Z(\XX)$ should be as the connected component of the subgroup of $\mathcal N(\HH)/\HH$ which stabilizes $\Lambda$, cf.\ \S \ref{ssWhittakertype}.} $\mathcal Z(\XX)$. {\bluetext There is no harm in assuming that the connected center $\mathcal Z(\GG)^0$ of $\GG$ surjects onto $\mathcal Z(\XX)$ under its natural action on $\XX$ (by replacing $\GG$ by $\mathcal Z(\XX)\times\GG$, if necessary).
+This will be a standing assumption from section \S \ref{sec:asymptotics} onward.}

+Knop defines yet another root system\footnote{We caution the reader against confusing the notation of \cite{KnAu} with ours.
 We have reserved the letters $\Sigma$, $\Delta$ to denote sets of simple roots, as is customary in the literature, and more precisely the notation $\Delta_X$ for our normalized spherical roots.
 On the contrary, Knop uses the letters $\Delta$ and $\Delta_X$ to denote the full sets of roots of the root systems generated by what we denote here by $\Sigma_X$, resp.\ $\Sigma_X'$.} with a distinguished set $\Sigma_X'$ of simple roots which is proportional to $\Sigma_X$ (but does not coincide with our $\Delta_X$).
 Notice that every $\GG$-automorphism acts by a non-zero constant on each element of $k(\XX)^{(\BB)}$, and this defines a map: $\Aut_{\GG}(\XX)\to \Hom(\varchi(\XX),\GGm)=\AA_X$.
 Knop proves that the corresponding map of character groups belongs to a short exact sequence:

 In particular, we have:

 Finally, we include the following useful lemma of Knop: \begin{lemma}[Non-degeneracy] For every quasi-affine spherical variety $\XX$, the set of coroots $\check\alpha$ of the group such that $\check\alpha$ is perpendicular to $\varchi(\XX)$ is precisely the set of coroots in the span of $\Delta_{L(X)}$. \end{lemma}